 Can’t I just buy pepper plants instead of seeds?

-Although buying seed packs can be a lot less expensive, purchasing the plant does not necessarily mean it will grow faster.
-The temperature of the soil and weather conditions have so much to with whether your plants will grow or not that even a healthy plant may take some time to really take off and then produce crops.
+Although buying seed packs can be a lot less expensive than buying live plants, purchasing the plant does not necessarily mean it will grow faster.
+The temperature of the soil and weather conditions have so much to do with whether your plants will grow or not, that even a healthy plant may take some time to really take off and then produce crops.

 Live hot pepper plants can usually be purchased from your local home and garden store at the beginning of the growing season.
 These plants have been started from seeds, planted in a small amount of nutritious soil and have already been culled through to deliver the healthiest plants.

 You can purchase live plants online that are ready to be planted in warm soil immediately.
 Here is a link to Amazon for a 3 Pack of Caribbean Red Habanero or Carolina Reaper for about $9.00 to $11.00 USD per plant.
 Get updated pricing here.

 Growing Tip: ALL plants will go into SHOCK when they are transplanted in to a different soil than what they were germinated in.

 Make sure the soil you are planting your peppers plants in is at least 75 – 85 degrees consistently.
 See Growing Hot Peppers for more information on growing conditions.